rerun-io/rerun/rerun_py/USAGE.md

 `rerun.log_rigid3("foo/bar", …)` is logging the relationship between the parent `foo` and the child `bar`, and `rerun.log_rigid3("foo/bar/baz", …)` is logging the relationship between the parent `bar` and the child `baz`.

+### Unknown transforms
+Sometimes you have a child space that do not have an identity transform to the parent, but you don't know the transform, or don't know it yet.
+You can use `rerun.log_unknown_transform("parent/child")` to indicate to that `child` is separate from `parent`.
+You can later replace this unknown transform with a known once, using e.g. `log_rigid`.

 ## View coordinates
 You can use `log_view_coordinates` to set your preferred view coordinate systems.